fanduel-oss/refract/docs/recipes/replacing-connect.md

 Replacing `mapDispatchToProps` can be done different ways.
 A first way would be to do it exactly like `connect` by binding `dispatch` to each action creator and pushing them to props using `toProps`.

-Instead, we are going to look at a different way: dispatching is imperative and can be seen a side-effect, so we are going to treat it as such and move its use to an effect handler.
+Instead, we are going to look at a different way: dispatching is imperative and can be seen as a side-effect, so we are going to treat it as such and move its use to an effect handler.
 We push to our component event callbacks (using `pushEvent`), observe them, pass their values to their respective action creators and send the whole lot to be dispatched.

 ```js
 import { withEffects, toProps } from 'refract-rxjs'